-The 6 Biggest Mistakes Companies Make
+The 6 Biggest Business Mistakes and How to Fix Them

-The 6 Biggest Mistakes Companies Make
+The 6 Biggest Business Mistakes and How to Fix Them

 Don’t Become a Statistic: Why Businesses Fail

-• Lack of Product-Market fit
+• Lack of product-market fit

-• Marketing problems
+• Marketing plan problems

 • Team problems